Willie Bell - Hewn of Scottish granite

 Bell earned critical acclaim for his performances at right-half, and it was popularly accepted that the introduction of Bell and Hunter as wing-halves had finally brought an answer to a protracted problem area for United.

 With Mason departed and the ageing Grenville Hair dropped, Bell became first choice left-back for 1963/64.
 He missed only seven games as United captured the Second Division title, terrorising the opposition with the hard working, ferocious style that Revie had perfected the year before.
 Bell scored on two occasions, the winner in a 2-1 defeat of Swansea Town and a scorcher from 30 yards in the final home game against Plymouth.
 He also formed a fine partnership down the left flank with the fleet-footed South African winger, Albert Johanneson.

 An even more memorable Bell goal decided the infamous Battle of Goodison, against Everton in November 1964.
-The Scot described the match as the "worst game I have ever played in.
+Bell described the match as the 'worst game I have ever played in.
 It was absolutely frightening.
-From the kick-off, Jack Charlton booted the ball upfield and one of Everton's players came right through and kicked him.
-It got so bad that one of our players spent most of the match watching the clock, hoping for the game to end!"
+From the kick'off, Jack Charlton booted the ball upfield and one of Everton's players came right through and kicked him.
+It got so bad that one of our players spent most of the match watching the clock, hoping for the game to end!'